-Seized brake caliper: what causes to seize and how to fix them
+Seized brake calipers: what causes them to seize and how to fix them

 Seized brake caliper: why it happens and how to prevent it

-Have you noticed your car pulling to one side when braking, or taking longer than usual to come to a stop?
-Does it feel like you have to press the brake pedal down with much more force than before?
-Do you smell something burning after braking?
-The engine revs up slowly, and coasting has deteriorated?
-Perhaps it’s time to fix your brake caliper.
+Have you noticed your car pulling to one side when you brake, or taking longer than usual to stop?
+Does it feel like you have to press the brake pedal down much harder than before?
+Can you smell something burning after braking?
+Does the engine rev up slowly and has coasting deteriorated?
+If so, it might be time to fix your brake caliper — or more specifically, a seized brake caliper.

 Brake caliper design